 to create datasets and upload documents because we made the setup for access permissions a separate workflow.
 Doing so decreased cognitive load for non-admin users who wanted to upload documents first and share them second.
 A separate share and create document flow also mirrors how sharing works with files in Google Drive, Dropbox, and Figma.
 Employees could share documents via AD groups or by individual email.

-saw the release of Moody's AI v2 in March 2025, which positioned Moody's even more as a leading innovator in AI in finance.
+of my proposed and implemented redesign was an 14% increase in satisfaction and ease using the product, rating it an average of 4+ out of 5 for both usability and ease of use from a sample size of 17 recruited participants.
+Moody's AI was released internally in March 2025, positioning Moody's even more as a leading innovator in AI in finance.
 Harvard Business Review subsequently published an article on Moody's AI.

 Thank you to Tudor Bay, Denis Somar, Patricia Yu